hammywammy/oslira-docs/DEV_FIXES.md

 -create all devconsole files and get detailed with every nook and cranny for testing -build out all .yml files
--move all css from all files to src/components, whether thats splitting it up into multiple files or whatever
+-move all css from all files to src/components, whether thats splitting it up into multiple files or whatever -fiind a way to use proper md spacing and stuff, maybe other colors as well

 *Do These 4 Things (22 hours total)